spicybung/VC2SAMP/README.md

 1. Download the vicecity.pwn and put it in your filterscript folder, then compile with 0.3DL includes if you wish.
 2. Download the models and put "vc4samp" in models folders.
 3. Put vicecity in the filterscript line in server.cfg or use /rcon loadfs vicecity
-4. Optionally create a folder call "vicecity" in main folder of you server, and place textures.inc in it.
+4. Optionally create a folder called "vicecity" in main folder of you server, and place textures.inc in it.
 4. Use command /gotovc - enjoy the city.